 Families are free to relax outside in the evenings safe in the knowledge that they are too far from the fighting in the east of Damascus to be in danger since the government has pushed the rebels back.

-Many people are focused on rebuilding their broken country and wouldn't ever leave Syria for this reason, but others are looking for advancement further afield due to the sanctions and war, there aren't many opportunities.
-My impression of the Syrian people is that they are supremely proud and loyal to their families and their country, but there comes a point when they have to choose between the two, either to stay or go.
-I spoke to many that are in the process of applying for refugee status, that have already received it, or are studying in Europe already having just returned home for the holidays.
+Many Syrians are focused on rebuilding their broken country and would never leave for this reason.
+However, others are seeking opportunities abroad due to the harsh reality of sanctions and war, which have left few opportunities within Syria.
+From my conversations, it’s clear that Syrians are deeply proud and loyal to their families and their country, but there comes a point when they are forced to choose between the two—stay and rebuild or leave for a chance at a better life.
+I spoke with many who are in the process of applying for refugee status, some who have already received it, and others who are studying in Europe but have just returned home for the holidays.

 Next to the Jesuit Community centre in the old city of Homs is the remains of a school playground.
 The children of the community come to play football once a week here.
 The school has yet to reopen and the local government havent given dates on when they will due to the extent of the damage in other areas of Homs.